-The unique AutoAlert technology, the most reliable and trusted fall detection automation, comes as a built-in feature in the GoSafe option.
-This model may seem similar to home-based medical alert systems, but on top of having an in-home communicator, the GoSafe also comes with a GPS pendant which enables users to access help whenever and wherever they are, at home, or out and about.
+The unique AutoAlert technology—the most reliable and trusted fall detection automation—comes as a built-in feature in the GoSafe option.
+This model may seem similar to home-based medical alert systems, but on top of having an in-home communicator, the GoSafe also comes with a GPS pendant that enables users to access help whenever and wherever they are, at home or out and about.

-Philips Lifeline, Framingham-based, partnered with Skyhook, a Boston-based leader in location positioning, to develop a location platform for emergency response.
-This platform allows the GoSafe device to locate the user regardless of the location using a number of locating technologies such as two-way voice communication, in-home communicator, Wi-Fi locating, etc.
+Philips Lifeline, based in Framingham, has partnered with Skyhook, a Boston-based leader in location positioning, to develop a location platform for emergency response.
+This platform allows the GoSafe device to locate the user using a number of locating technologies, such as two-way voice communication, the in-home communicator, Wi-Fi locating, etc.

 GoSafe vs. GoSafe 2

-The main difference between the models from this line is in terms of the monitoring.
+The main difference between the models from this line is the monitoring.
 While the original GoSafe doubles as a home-based and mobile medical alert system, GoSafe 2 doesn’t need a base unit, it’s just the all-in-one pendant.

 In each case, they deliver top-notch security and independence because of the unique tracking software, and we couldn’t find any complaints regarding their functionality.